Iterable/iterable-swift-sdk/AnonymousUserEventTracking.md

 ### `checkCriteriaCompletion()`

 This private method checks if criteria for creating a known user are met.
-It compares stored event data with predefined criteria and returns `true` if criteria are completed.
+It compares stored event data with predefined criteria and returns `criteriaId` if any of the criteria is matched.

 ### `createKnownUser()`